Shubhank101/react-native-weather-app/README.md

 # react-native-weather-app
-A simple weather app made using react native ( Work in progress )
+A Simple weather app made using react native.

 Use `npm install` to add node modules and then run the app